lindseyfrances/IPK/README.md

 There's a strange issue where if using versions of `webworkify-webpack` other than *1.0.6*, an error is thrown in the browser - `Cannot read property "call" of undefined` - which is resolved by locking in webworkify to version *1.0.6*

+NOTE: keep an eye on the version of React - everything works with 15.1.0, but had to upgrade to 15.2.1 to introduce ReactCSSTransitionGroup.
+Fingers crossed nothing break

 ####Babel install - a few issues:
 Originally I followed Babel's setup instructions, which had me installing `babel` directly - i.e. npm install `babel`, but apparently the functionality has shifted